Has something happened to you? We have lots of resources to answer questions and help you heal.

 If the child or youth is in immediate danger, call 9-1-1 or your local police department.

-Parenting Tips- What is positive discipline? outlines the difference between positive and negative discipline and the 8 key features of positive discipline
+This video outlines the difference between positive and negative discipline and the eight key features of positive discipline.

-I Am Not OK- Teen suicide prevention and awareness discusses some of the potential causes and symptoms of depression and what to do if one believes that a youth may be having suicidal thoughts
+Teen suicide prevention and awareness - Discusses some of the potential causes and symptoms of depression and what to do if you believe a youth may be having suicidal thoughts.

-Emotional Abuse Is Far Worse Than You Think shares why emotional or psychological maltreatment may have consequences that are as bad, if not worse than physical or sexual abuse.
+Shares why emotional or psychological maltreatment may have consequences as bad as, if not worse than, physical or sexual abuse.